MohamedAtta-AI/PatchDrop/README.md

   pip install -r requirements.txt
 ```

-## Visual example of learned policies from the paper
+## Visual example of learned policies from the paper (for understanding)

 **ImageNet**